WD-planets/AstroToolkit/docs/Tutorial/Tutorial_adding_aliases.rst

 Along with the config, ATK supports `Vizier <https://vizier.cds.unistra.fr/>`_ catalogue aliases.
 These save you from having to remember the Vizier catalogue IDs in :ref:`data queries <data-query>`, :ref:`bulkdata queries <bulkdata-query>` and :func:`datatable <AstroToolkit.Datapages.datatable>` entries.

 As with the config, the easiest way to manages aliases is via the commandline.
 Upon first using ATK, a default aliases file will be generated which contains only the default data surveys that are :ref:`supported <Supported Surveys>` by the package out of the box.
-We can have a look at these using the :ref:`ATKshowaliases` command-line tool:
+We can have a look at these using the :ref:`ATKalias` command-line tool:

 .. code-block:: console

-    ATKshowaliases
+    ATKaliases show

 .. code-block:: console